vic-cieslak/portfolio-income-manager/PROGRESS.md

 ### NEW

-- add ability to export/import data
+- add ability to export/import data [meh]
-- add ability to have differetn potfolios?
+- add ability to have different potfolios? [not needed]

 ## 1. Track portfolio value over time
 - Implement in the portfolio app